 It is classified as a choline source since it enhances the amount of the acetylcholine mentioned above.

 Acetylcholine is an important neurotransmitter which has been shown to raise intellect and can fight memory problems that are a direct result of aging.

 In fact, Centrophenoxine was initially developed to help treat senility.

-This is important due to this depressing statistic: over one in three people over the age of seventy experience some form of memory disorder.
+This is important due to this depressing statistic: over one in three people over the age of 70 experience some form of memory disorder.

 The key is to prevent this nightmare from happening, and CPX should be on the front line of your prevention efforts.

 As mentioned earlier, Centrophenoxine is an excellent source of choline, which is a precursor of acetylcholine, which works beneficially on some brain functions.

 Increases in acetylcholine can improve synaptic plasticity, which results in an increased ability to recall memories.

 CPX is a result of mixing DMAE (a natural, organic compound used to treat various central nervous system and brain disorders) with pCPA (a synthetic pesticide similar to chemicals in a group of plant hormones called auxins).

 After consumption, CPX is broken down into these two precursors.